esviai/dotfiles/README.md

 * WSL (Ubuntu)

 ## Terminal
-Konsole and WSL with [nord](https://www.nordtheme.com/ports) theme.
+Konsole and wsltty with [nord](https://www.nordtheme.com/ports) theme.

 ## Languages
 * node.js (Mainly use it for backend stuff and React in the frontend)